guinetn/basecamp/readme.md

         ],
 …
 ```
-## Adding slides to a view...takes 10 sec
+## Adding slides to a book...takes 10 sec

 1. In ```assets/slides``` folder
-- Create a folder having the same name that the targeted view
+- Create a folder having the same name that the targeted book
-- Create a file named _xxxx.md file having the same name that the targeted view but starting with a _
+- Create a file named _xxxx.md file having the same name that the targeted book but starting with a _
 2. Write some markdown

-* Each view can have a markdown file (.md)
+* Each book can have a markdown file (.md)
 * This .md file is converted in html on the fly when you press <kbd>→</kbd>
 * The sequence '::::' is the slide separator (any number of ':' superior to 3).
 Slides are not limited in size.
 * Slides can contains youtube video (and kind of by extension)